 This, however, is going to change.
 Call it an early New Year’s resolution if you must, but I plan to order some of these beauties to plant this coming (2021) spring.
 Maybe because I have become more patient or appreciative or perhaps because I admire all the gorgeous dahlias in everyone else’s gardens.
 These dahlias bloom from summer until a hard frost kills them off, at least they do here.
 They may perform in your gardens even longer!

-With my recent order of tulip, allium and lily bulbs from Vesey’s, I received a spring catalogue chock full of dahlias in every colour of the rainbow.
+With my recent order of tulip, allium, and lily bulbs from Vesey’s, I received a spring catalog chock full of dahlias in every colour of the rainbow.
 They got me!
 Every year, usually around February and not November, I peruse the flower catalogs for spring ideas.
-As you may know, I have a gardening business, so like to stay on top of new offerings in the flower department.
+As you may know, I have a gardening business, so I like to stay on top of new offerings in the flower department.

 I love ordering from Vesey’s.
 Not quite local geographically, (they are located on the east coast in PEI, while I am a few provinces away in Ontario) but a Canadian company, so local in a patriotic sense.
 If this pandemic has taught us anything, the need to support local businesses should be at the top of the list.
 Darn, here I thought I could post about something other than the dreaded pandemic.
 Funny (not funny) how it seeps into our conversations like that.

 Check out Vesey’s website to discover all of the dahlia options.
 You can order individual varieties or mixtures of many colours and shapes.
-On the website you can request a catalogue of your own to view at your leisure.
+On the website, you can request a catalog of your own to view at your leisure.
 Orders can be placed online or by mail in an envelope included with your catalog.
 Shipping is available within Canada and the USA.